eciii/pkdb/Virtualization - Virt Tools.md

 The list of projects can be broadly categorized in two groups:

-- A software stack (I'll call it the _QEMU+KVM stack_) that turns Linux into an hypervisor.
+- A software stack (I'll call it the _Virt stack_) that turns Linux into a hypervisor.
 The stack is composed of three projects:
 	- [KVM](http://www.linux-kvm.org/)
 	- [QEMU](http://qemu.org/)
 	- [libvirt](http://libvirt.org/).